 1.3 Clinician Disease Reporting Requirements

-Clinicians using point-of-care portable analyzers for blood lead testing are required to report all blood lead test results directly to the local health authority or OHA within seven days [333-018-0015 3(d)].
-Lead poisoning (see definition) must be reported within one local health department working day [333-018-0015 3(c)(A)]; results can be sent electronically or faxed to (971) 673-0457.
+Clinicians using point-of-care portable analyzers for blood lead testing are required to report all blood lead test results directly to the local public health authority or OHA within seven days [333-018-0015 3(d)].
+Blood lead levels at or above the blood lead reference value must be reported within one local health department working day [333-018-0015 3(c)(A)]; results can be sent electronically or faxed to (971) 673-0457.
 For more information on reporting, contact OHA at 971-673-0440.

 1.4 Local Health Authority Reporting and Follow-Up Responsibilities

-OHA will refer childhood EBLL reports received directly from labs or clinicians to Local Public Health Authorities (LPHA) for follow-up.
-If the LPHA is notified directly of an EBLL test result, they should report the case to OHA via the Oregon Public Health Epidemiologists’ User System (Orpheus).
+OHA will refer childhood lead exposure reports received directly from labs or clinicians to Local Public Health Authorities (LPHA) for follow-up.
+If the LPHA is notified directly of a test result, they should report the case to OHA via the Oregon Public Health Epidemiologists’ User System (Orpheus).

 Forms used for reporting and recording the results of follow-up investigations are available from the Lead Poisoning Prevention Program at (971) 673-0440 or at www.healthoregon.org/lead.
-Except for initial reporting, different forms are used for children and adults; they are listed in Tables 1.
-Fax completed forms to the Lead Poisoning Prevention Program at (971) 673-0457, mail to 800 NE Oregon St., Suite 640, Portland, OR 97232, or upload directly to the case inside Orpheus.
+Forms used for reporting children’s blood lead levels and investigating cases an are listed in Table 1.
+Upload completed forms directly to the case inside Orpheus.

 Table 1.
 Lead Poisoning Forms for Children (< 18 years old)